tinyplex/tinybase/site/home/index.md

   </h2>
   <p>
     Modern apps deserve better.
 Why trade reactive user experiences to be able to use relational data?
-Why sacrifice features for bundle size?
+Or sacrifice features for bundle size?
 And why does the cloud do all the work
     <a href='https://localfirstweb.dev/' target='_blank'>anyway</a>?
   </p>